docker/docs/_includes/beta.md

-Beta features provide early access to future product functionality.
+Beta features provides access to future product functionality.
-These features are intended for testing and feedback only as they may change between releases without warning or can be removed entirely from a future release.
+These features are intended for testing and feedback only as they may change between releases without warning or remove them entirely from a future release.
 Beta features must not be used in production environments.
 Docker does not offer support for beta features.

-For a list of current experimental features in the Docker CLI, see [Docker CLI Experimental features](https://github.com/docker/cli/blob/master/experimental/README.md).
+For more information, see the [Product release lifecycle](../release-lifecycle.md).